 - General GRE Test - Not required.

 TOEFL—Recommended TOEFL score of at least 79 iBT.

 All applicants are automatically considered for financial support.
 All supported students receive a Graduate Teaching Assistantship (which requires teaching a class) or a Graduate Research Assistantship.
 The award consists of full tuition and a stipend to assist with living expenses.

-The Graduate Committee determines who to admit and support based on academic qualifications, GRE and TOEFL scores, letter of recommendation, and the statement of purpose.
+The Graduate Committee determines who to admit and support based on academic qualifications, TOEFL scores, letter of recommendation, and the statement of purpose.
 Prior research and teaching experience also strengthens an application.

 February 15, for fall admission.